CivicTechTO/gdrive-whats-new-app/README.md

 # What's New (on GDrive)

-A small app to resolve a Google Drive folder to its newest file.
+A small app for redirecting to a Google Drive folder's newest file.

 ## Usage